justdjango/facial-recognition-saas/README.md

-# Django React Boilerplate
+# Facial recognition API SAAS

-This repository contains a boilerplate project setup for Django and React.
-The project contains backend user authentication with the Django Rest Framework and rest-auth.
-The frontend has react redux setup for user authentication in the frontend.
+This project is a facial recognition API.
+Users are able to create an account, utilise a free trial of the API, and create a membership to have full access to the API.
+Payments are handled with Stripe.
+The API is built with the Django Rest Framework and the frontend is built with React.
+The image recognition library is OpenCV.
+The project is deployed on Ubuntu using Digital Ocean.

 ## Backend development workflow